brysonbw/react-native-tipper/README.md

 ## Download & Run App

 ### Expo Store
+>Downloading with **Expo/Expo Go is only available for Android devices**.
+If you would like to run on iOS devices try cloning repository and running locally with a physical iOS device and/or emulator.

 Before running the app with Expo/Expo Go you **must** do the following:
 1) Download [Expo Go](https://expo.dev/client) from Google Play or Apple Store